 - 3.7.1 The Combined Authority appoints four Statutory Officers who each have a formal role of discharging the duties and obligations on its behalf.
 The roles are detailed in the Combined Authority Constitution but briefly comprise of: - Head of Paid Service: The Chief Executive fulfils the role of the Head of Paid Service.
 The Head of Paid Service discharges the functions in relation to the Combined Authority as set out in section 4, Local Government and Housing Act 1989 and act as the principal advisor to the Business Board. - Section 73 Officer: The Chief Finance Officer fulfils the role of Section 73 Officer in accordance with the Local Government Act 1985 to administer the financial affairs of the Combined Authority and Business Board.
 The Section 73 Officer is responsible for providing the final sign off for funding decisions.
-The Section 73 Officer will provide a letter of assurance to government by 28th February each year regarding the appropriate administration of government funds under the Cambridgeshire and Peterborough Investmentfor which the Cambridgeshire and Peterborough Combined Authority are responsible.
-As set out in paragraph 3.3.562.3.54, in order to provide an independent secretariat to the Business Board the Combined Authority's Section 73 Officer delegates responsibilities in relation to the Business Board to their deputy, referred to as the Business Board Section 73 in this document. - Monitoring Officer: The Monitoring Officer fulfils their role in accordance with the Local Government Act 1972 to administer the legal duties of the Combined Authority and Business Board. - Scrutiny Officer: To promote the role of and provide support to the Overview and Scrutiny Committee.
+The Section 73 Officer will provide a letter of assurance to government by 28th February each year regarding the appropriate administration of government funds under the Cambridgeshire and Peterborough Investment for which the Cambridgeshire and Peterborough Combined Authority are responsible.
+As set out in paragraph 3.3.54, in order to provide an independent secretariat to the Business Board the Combined Authority's Section 73 Officer delegates responsibilities in relation to the Business Board to their - Monitoring Officer: The Monitoring Officer fulfils their role in accordance with the Local Government Act 1972 to administer the legal duties of the Combined Authority and Business Board.